Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

         - Width (Viewport >= 768px): Standard or expanded
         - Width (Viewport < 768px): Expanded

       Overlay
       : - [Charcoal #252525](/design/c/colors/v2.0.0-beta.7/#rd-charcoal)
         - Opacity: 85%

+      Scroll Bar
+      : - Default scroll bar by browser
+        - Must be visible by default (Before scrolling)

       __Note: The touch target for "X"__ is smaller than the minimal size of 44px because there is additional touch area outside the modal to accommodate for that.
 This allows more room for heading.